silasoyewale10/silasoyewale10.github.io-learning-journal/README.md

 2. Understand that the vicissitudes of life are bound to take their course but don't let them discourage you.
 3. Celebrate little victories.

-Be sure to introduce yourself, and include a link to your GitHub portfolio page

 My name is Silas Oyewale, an aspiring software engineer in the Seattle area.
 As an Iraqi war veteran, I served in the Army from 2014 to 2018 and it was at this time that my passion for software engineering was rekindled.
 I saw how the vast Army Finance system was upgraded from COBOL to SAP.
 The needlessly long processes became streamlined and morale was boosted.
 As a man on a mission, I plan to bring my candor to the field of software engineeering to impact the lives of people positively.
-The link to my github page is:
+The link to my github page is: [Silas's Learning Journal](